 As we format the text, we can redefine these styles to apply the formatting across all instances of the style.

 2. How to Reformat the Typography on Your Template

-Switching up the look of the typography on your template is a great way of giving the layout an instant fresh look.
+Switching up the look of the typography on your InDesign brochure template is a great way of giving the layout an instant fresh look.
 Here’s how to do it.

-Working on Page 1 of the template, select the ‘HEADING’ text frame on the central third of the page.
+Working on Page 1 of the brochure template in InDesign, select the ‘HEADING’ text frame on the central third of the page.